Client Mission & Objectives

 DCI has experienced tremendous growth in the past 3 years and Membership Dynamics has scaled to meet the demand.
 Summit (annual user group conference) registrations have increased from 2,000 in 2014 to 6,500 in 2016.

-Recently, DCI has upgraded to Microsoft Dynamics 365 and the latest version of Cobalt Membership Dynamics including taking advantage of Cobalt’s new multi-currency capabilities to continue their expansion into Europe and other international markets.
-We are expecting registrations for Summit 2017 in Nashville to come close to 10,000 attendees.
+In 2017, DCI upgraded to Microsoft Dynamics 365 and the latest version of Cobalt Membership Dynamics including taking advantage of Cobalt’s new multi-currency capabilities to continue their expansion into Europe and other international markets.
+There were over 6,600 registrations for Summit 2017 in Nashville, and DCI expects around 10,000 registrations for Summit 2018 in Phoenix.